The proposed system increases access across the various segments of the community, as shown in this chart.

 After careful consideration and based on community input, the LTD Board of Directors in August 2019 voted unanimously to focus resources on providing frequent bus service to make the system more useful, understanding that to accomplish this some areas of the community may lose or experience a reduction in service.
 That public input, resulted in a proposed system redesign, which is presented on this site.

-To access presentations and documents related to Transit Tomorrow, please click on this link.
+To access presentations and documents related to Transit Tomorrow, please click the button below.